Guillermo Navarro

 Guillermo Jorge Navarro Solares, AMC, ASC (born July 29, 1955) is a Mexican cinematographer and television director.

 He had been a frequent collaborator of Robert Rodriguez and Guillermo del Toro, with his work on Pan's Labyrinth earning him the Academy Award for Best Cinematography.

-After making directing debut with a music video for Mia Maestro titled "Blue Eyed Sailor", Navarro then shifted to a career as a TV director of series like Hannibal and Luke Cage, and was an executive producer on the National Geographic documentary series Hostile Planet, for which he earned his first Primetime Emmy nomination.
+After making his first directorial effort with a music video for Mia Maestro titled "Blue Eyed Sailor", Navarro then shifted to a career as a TV director of series like Hannibal and Luke Cage, and was an executive producer on the National Geographic documentary series Hostile Planet, for which he earned his first Primetime Emmy nomination.

 Early life and education

 Navarro was born in 1955 in Mexico City.

-He began taking still photographs at age 13 when took a photography workshop in middle school, and built his own darkroom.
+He began taking still photographs at age 13 when he took a photography workshop in middle school, and built his own darkroom.
 He then worked for several years as a freelance photographer, working on everything from album covers to fashion photography.
 He attended the National Autonomous University of Mexico, where he graduated with a degree in Sociology.